Early Printed Books

 - MS 412 is included in the University of Edinburgh project The World of Reformation Britain as Seen and Heard in the Wode Psalter

 20th-century Irish composers are represented in the collections of Arthur Duff (1889-1956), Ina Boyle (1889-1967), Brian Boydell (1917-2000), Gerard Victory (1921-1995) and Gerald Barry (1952- ).

-CataloguesCatalogues for individual collections are available in the reading room of the Manuscripts and Archives Research Library.
+CataloguesCatalogues for individual collections are available in the reading room of Manuscripts & Archives.